robertmaxwilliams/mastml-weekly/week-1.md

 - Studied **Wasserman's** _All of Statistics_
 - Ran classification examples for  tensorflow and keras in a jupyter notebook
+- Talked with Dr. Finkel,
+  - he thinks it could be a good use of time to go through the Coursera ML course,
+  - he showed us his model of program flow of mastml and gave us tips on how to make a module
+- investigated places where models are defined

+### Friday

 ## Current goals: